Pink Friday: Reloaded Tour

-The Pink Friday: Reloaded Tour was the second concert tour and debut arena tour by Trinidadian recording artist Nicki Minaj to support her second studio album Pink Friday: Roman Reloaded and its re-release Pink Friday: Roman Reloaded – The Re-Up.
-It followed her first concert tour, Pink Friday Tour, which was extended with the Reloaded Tour due to high demands with fans wanting her to tour their cities.
+The Pink Friday: Reloaded Tour was the second concert tour and the first arena tour by the American rapper Nicki Minaj in support of her second album Pink Friday: Roman Reloaded and its re-release Pink Friday: Roman Reloaded – The Re-Up.
+It followed the Pink Friday Tour.

-This tour was a more grand production than the Pink Friday Tour.
-Amendments included a more theatrical show, a bigger set, bigger stage, more dancers, and it was much more synchronized including a storyline and video content.
-Nicki stated that this tour will be like her "Pink Friday Tour on steroids."
-With the tour kicking off in Nottingham, England, the tour received generally favorable reviews from critics, praising the vibe and production of the tour.
-But as it kicked off, the tour also managed to generate some controversy.
+The tour began in Nottingham, England on October 21, 2012, and concluded on December 28, 2012, in Dubai.
+The tour received generally favorable reviews from critics, praising the vibe and the production.

 Background and development

-It was announced via Minaj's Twitter account that British singer-songwriter and the UK's X Factor semi-finalist Misha B, will be opening for her in the United Kingdom and that Tyga, Nicki's Young Money label mate, would be an opening act for the European leg for this tour as well.
+It was announced via Minaj's Twitter account that British singer-songwriter Misha B would be opening for her in the United Kingdom and that Tyga, Minaj's Young Money label mate, would be an opening act for the European and Oceania legs for the tour as well.

-On August 1, 2012, Minaj announced that the tour would start later than planned and this would affect the October dates in Australia, Paris, the Netherlands, Switzerland, and Belgium.
-Minaj said the reason she had to postpone these dates were because she was working on a "secret project," later revealed to be American Idol and international scheduling conflicts that would also effect Nicki's European dates.
-Live Nation.com officially announced the rescheduled dates for the Oceania leg for the Reloaded Tour August 6, 2012 on their website.
+On August 1, 2012, Minaj announced that the tour would start later than planned and that the October dates in Australia, Paris, the Netherlands, Switzerland, and Belgium would be affected.
+Minaj stated that the reason she had to postpone these dates were because she was working on a "secret project," later revealed to be American Idol.
+She also stated that international scheduling conflicts would also affect European dates.

-Tyga, who is the opening act for both Australia and New Zealand announced that he cancelled his appearance in New Zealand.
-Live Nation Entertainment, who sponsored the tour announced via their Twitter that Tyga was unable to attend the concert.
-They confirmed he was unable to attend due to complications with travel arrangements, and that his touring party did not manage to be there in time for the concert.
-He apologized the same night, but Live Nation confirmed he would continue to tour Australia.
-New Zealand artist Zowie and DJ Tim Phin replaced him for the performance.
+Tyga, who was planned to be the opening act for both Australia and New Zealand announced that he had cancelled his appearance in New Zealand due to complications with travel arrangements.
+He apologized the same night, but Live Nation confirmed he would still appear as an opening act for the Australian concerts.
+New Zealand artist Zowie and DJ Tim Phin replaced him for the New Zealand performance.

-Controversies

-Minaj kicked off her tour in Nottingham, England for her first concert off the tour.
-While performing her song "Va Va Voom" in Nottingham, Minaj suffered a wardrobe malfunction where one of her breasts had slipped out of her bustier.
-She sported pasties the following night, in Manchester, similar to those she wore on The Tonight Show with Jay Leno in July.